DaanWur/prompt-task/README.md

 ## Performance Improvement Ideas

-- **Caching:** Implement a more accurate caching mechanisms to store frequently requested responses and reduce model load times.
+- **Caching:** I used redis as the cache provider, using a cloud deployed service will be more efficient.
 - **Load Balancing:** Distribute incoming requests across multiple instances of the service to improve performance.
 - **Resource Optimization:** Optimize resource usage by fine-tuning the Llama model and context creation processes.
 - **LLM integration:** Store the LLM on a separate machine to reduce initialization time.